AqwamCreates/DataPredict/docs/API/Models/GenerativeAdversarialNetwork.md

 #### Parameters:

 * realFeatureMatrix: The matrix containing the features of the real contents.
+The number of columns must be equal to number of neurons at the output layer of the Generator.

 * noiseFeatureMatrix: The matrix containing the noise in order to generate fake contents.
+The number of columns must be equal to number of neurons at the input layer of the Generator.

 ### evaluate()